joerndigital/semanticchess/README.md

 $ cd src/main/database
 $ docker-compose up
 ```
-<p>The next commands must be executed in the folder with the pom.xml.</p>
-<p>At the first launch: </p>
+<p>The next commands must be executed in the folder with the pom.xml.
+If you already loaded data to the database just start the engine with the the 4th command.
+At the first launch perform the following steps. </p>

-  - convert the PGN file to RDF data (in this project you can find 1610-1899.pgn as an example):
+<h4>Convert the PGN file to RDF data (in this project you can find 1610-1899.pgn as an example):</h4>

 ```sh
 $ mvn spring-boot:run -Drun.arguments="pgn"
 ```
-  - map the chess openings to the games (optional! the mapping files already exist for 1610-1899.pgn):
+<h4>Map the chess openings to the games (optional! the mapping files already exist for 1610-1899.pgn):</h4>

 ```sh
 $ mvn spring-boot:run -Drun.arguments="eco"
 ```
-  - load the RDF files to the Virtuoso database:
+<h4>Load the RDF files to the Virtuoso database:</h4>

 ```sh
 $ mvn spring-boot:run -Drun.arguments="load"
 ```

-  - start the engine
+<h4>Start the engine:</h4>

 ```sh
 $ mvn spring-boot:run
 ```

-<p>If you already loaded data to the database just start the engine.</p>

 <h2>Note</h2>